International Postings Programme (iPOST)

 - Rest of world - 50% of qualifying costs

 Approval for funding under iPOST is on an individual case-by-case basis, subject to the fulfilment of all eligibility criteria.
 Funding for approved applications will be disbursed on a yearly reimbursement basis.

 Successful applicants have the following responsibilities:

-They are required to report, on an annual basis along with their claims, the performance of the Singapore citizen hires groomed under the FAMS programmes.
-The report should also include feedback from the Singapore citizen hires.
+They are required to report, on an annual basis along with their claims, the performance of the Singapore citizen staff on the attachment or posting.

-In the event of poor performance, an FI has the right to terminate the attachment or posting agreement with the staff.
+In the event of poor performance, the FI has the right to terminate the attachment or posting agreement with the staff.